 Here are a few tips:

 - Check what resource types Google is crawling the most on the website (take a look at the percentage).
 The questions to ask yourself:

 - Are these images?
 If so, are these important images you want Google to crawl?

-- Are there any spikes regarding the average response time?
+- Are there any spikes in the average response time?
 The spike means that the response time was slower than usual.